apache/flink-web/reviewing-prs.md

 ### 6. Are English and Chinese documentation updated?

 If the pull request introduces a new feature, the feature should be documented.
 The Flink community is maintaining both English and Chinese documents.
 So both English and Chinese documentation should be updated.
-If you are not familiar with Chinese language, you can open a JIRA attached a `chinese-translation` component for Chinese documentation translation and link it with current JIRA issue.
-If you are familiar with Chinese language, it is encouraged to update both sides in one pull request.
+If you are not familiar with Chinese language, please open a JIRA tagged with the `chinese-translation` component for Chinese documentation translation and link it with current JIRA issue.
+If you are familiar with Chinese language, you are encouraged to update both sides in one pull request.

 See more about how to [contribute documentation](https://flink.apache.org/contribute-documentation.html).